ddewaele/node-wheat-blog-template/articles/node-powered-git-blog-with-wheat.markdown

 	  require('wheat')(__dirname +"/..")
 	)).listen(80);

+Just enter the command below :

+	node server/server.js

 As you can see, it starts an HTTP server on port 80 with the Wheat blog engine.

-When accessing the blog, you should see output similar to the one below in your console (meaning that everything is up and running).
+When accessing the blog (http://localhost), you should see output similar to the one below in your console (meaning that everything is up and running).

 	GET /content-syndication-with-node 200 Content-Type=text/html; charset=utf-8 Content-Length=20482
 	GET /style.css 200 Content-Type=text/css Content-Length=11143